saamerm/Bing-search-rank-tracker/README.md

-# Google Keyword Ranking Check with Python
+# Bing Keyword Ranking Check with Python

 Are you poor and don’t have money to buy an enterprise rank tracker?
 Well, today is your lucky day.
-With this python script, a shell script and crontab, you can automate Google rank checker in a few simple steps.
+With this python script, a shell script and crontab, you can automate Bing rank checker in a few simple steps.
 I will explain step by step how to implement this and leave it running daily.
-One thing to note, currently the script does not use proxies to check for the keyword rankings, so if you are looking to run big sets of keywords, Google will notice this and will start showing a captcha.
+One thing to note, currently the script does not use proxies to check for the keyword rankings, so if you are looking to run big sets of keywords, Bing will notice this and will start showing a captcha.

 **Update**: I have updated the script by adding the possibility of choosing what device you want to make the rank check.
 The two options are Mobile and Desktop.
 I will still leave the old script here but will change the name to rank_legacy.py.

 **Update2**: Included a keyword.xls file that will run all your keywords from there.
 No need to add each one of those on the `.sh` file anymore.
-I also added a random sleep between queries so that Google won't catch us.
-The script now is more simple and easy to use.
+I also added a random sleep between queries so that Bing won't catch us.
+The script now is more simple and easy to use, but they are smarter than that too.

 ## Table of Contents